-Tetsu Kasuya Hybrid Method recipe
+Tetsu Kasuya's Hybrid Method

 Unlike conventional Hario Switch recipes, Tetsu Kasuya has the Switch open for the bloom phase, and closed for an immersion phase just before the drawdown for this simple and delicious recipe.

-Preparation
+Recipe Preparation

 - Coffee